mcabbott/TransmuteDims.jl/README.md

 try transmute(A, (3,1)) catch err; err end  # ArgumentError, "... not allowed when size(A, 2) = 20"
 ```

-Finally, you may also repeat numbers, to place an input dimension "diagonally" into several output dimensions:
+Third, you may also repeat numbers, to place an input dimension "diagonally" into several output dimensions:

 ```julia
 using LinearAlgebra